colans/drupal-helpers/README.md

-scripts/deploy-drupal-code-prod | Deploys a Git-tagged version of the code onto the production site. scripts/deploy-drupal-code-qa | Deploys a Git-tagged version of the code onto the staging/QA site. scripts/deploy-solr-on-glassfish.sh | Deploys the Solr search engine onto the GlassFish application server. drupal-remake.sh | Rebuilds a Drupal site using the site's most recent Drush makefile. scripts/resync-drupal-db-for-dev.sh | Refreshes any development site from a staging/QA or production site, setting everything for development and disabling things not useful for development.
+scripts/deploy-drupal-code-prod | Deploys a Git-tagged version of the code onto the production site. scripts/deploy-drupal-code-qa | Deploys a Git-tagged version of the code onto the staging/QA site. scripts/deploy-solr-on-glassfish.sh | Deploys the Solr search engine onto the GlassFish application server. scripts/drupal-remake.sh | Rebuilds a Drupal site using the site's most recent Drush makefile. scripts/resync-drupal-db-for-dev.sh | Refreshes any development site from a staging/QA or production site, setting everything for development and disabling things not useful for development.